krebsalad/Gelada/README.md

 ```
 2. Download and Install [graphDB](https://www.ontotext.com/products/graphdb/)
 3. Run Graph DB and create a new Repository called 'gelada' in lowercases, ensure OWL-Max (Optimized) ruleset is chosen, set the base url to 'http://www.gelada.org/ontology' and finally create the repository.
 4. Select the repository and Import all the files within ~/Gelada/ontology starting with gla.ttl.
 These files can be found in the directory ~/Gelada/ontology.
-All files can be imported by selecting
+All files can be imported by selecting the select all box on the left top of uploaded files section and pressing import.
-5. Open the index.html file in Gelada/app/prod in a browser such as google chrome or firefox
+5. After all the files are imported.
+Open the index.html file in Gelada/app/prod in a browser such as google chrome or firefox.

 ## Developing with gelada
 1. Download [protoge](https://protege.stanford.edu/).